 Though the next decade would see mostly defeat in the efforts to organize against the mining companies, activists continued to rally.
 Starting on July 15, 1892, in Mt.
 Olive, a bastion of union miners began to march south through one coal town after another, calling miners out of the pits.
 Holding impromptu rallies, they won much moral and material support from the communities and their residents.

 Though gaining the support of the community members, they were not successful in recruiting many miners into the union, due to low wages and fear on the part of the miners.
 By the great strike of 1897, only about 400 out of 35,000 Illinois coal miners belonged to the United Mine Workers of America.
-However, the dedication of a few began to make a difference and by early 1898 an agreement was made between the union and management that workers would be restricted to an eight hour day, receive a mutually agreed upon wage, and company stores would be eliminated.
+However, the dedication of a few began to make a difference and by early 1898 an agreement was made between the union and management that workers would be restricted to an eight-hour day, receive a mutually agreed upon wage, and company stores would be eliminated.

 However, in the fall of 1898, the Chicago-Virden Coal Company, along with many others, sought to be exempted from the agreement.
 Failing in that effort, management proceeded to lock the union workers out of the mines and imported black strikebreakers from the south.
 This, of course, provoked an immediate reaction among the union activists.

-On October 12, 1898, the feared violence began at Virden, Illinois a small town some forty miles north of Mt.
+On October 12, 1898, the feared violence began at Virden, Illinois a small town some 40 miles north of Mt.
 Olive.
 When the train carrying 180 black strike-breakers and their families, attempted to pass through a band of armed strikers, all hell broke loose as gunshots between the laborers and the armed guards broke out.
 In the melee, which became known as the Virden Massacre, seven miners and five guards were dead.
 Forty other miners, four guards, and the train’s engineer were wounded.
-The train was returned to St. Louis, with its cargo still aboard.
+The train was returned to St. Louis, Missouri with its cargo still aboard.

 Four of the miners killed were from Mt.
 Olive and were originally buried in the town cemetery.
 However, the owner of the land objected to the burials and the Lutheran cemetery barred them from burial because the minister denounced the miners as “murders.”
 In response, the local union purchased a one-acre site and the bodies were moved to the new Union Miners’ Cemetery in 1899.
 Over the years, additional land was acquired and a monument was dedicated on October 11, 1936.